continuouspipe/dockerfiles/nodejs/README.md

 docker-compose build nodejs7
 docker-compose push nodejs7

+# For Node 7.0 without extra packages
+docker-compose build nodejs7_small
+docker-compose push nodejs7_small

 # For Node 6.0
 docker-compose build nodejs6
 docker-compose push nodejs6

+# For Node 6.0 without extra packages
+docker-compose build nodejs6_small
+docker-compose push nodejs6_small
 ```

+## About

+This is a set of docker images that provide NodeJS 6.0 or 7.0, with or without some extra packages.

+The docker images have the global log level set to "warn" and the following packages are installed:

+* marked
+* node-gyp
+* gulp
+* node-sass

+The "small" versions of the images do not contain these packages.

 ## How to use